happyhere-TN/HLDS_LAN_MOBILE/README.md

  # hlds_lan_mobiles have:

- -bots for 3 game mods (tfc/hl/cs)
+ -Bots for 3 game mods (tfc/hl/cs)

- -auto admin access when u join to cstrike server with cs16amx apk
+ -Auto admin access when u join to cstrike server with cs16amx apk

- -all mods have addons files and u can add plaugins and mods ad other..
+ -All mods have addons files and u can add plaugins and mods and other..

  # u need win emulator:

- -to run hlds u need windows emulater for android use one of these:
+ -To run hlds u need windows emulater for android use one of these:

 **1-** [MOBOX](https://github.com/olegos2/mobox) using termux and select box86 when installing mobox